-Ride Sharing Concerns for Employees, Not Just Customers
+Ride Sharing Concerns for Employees in Massachusetts

 We recently explored some of the hidden dangers of utilizing ride sharing services such as Uber and Lyft from a personal injury aspect.
 New concerns are flooding the media, not only about patron safety, but the rights of the workers “employed” by these companies.
 Ridesharing workers are, in most jurisdictions, considered independent contractors, a title that earns workers significant autonomy, but few if any protections from their parent company where they receive their business.